2015 Great Graphic Novels for Teens Nominations

 Drone.
 By Scott Chitwood.
 Illus by Randy Kintz and Gary Henderson.
 Red 5 Comics, paper, $9.95, (9781926513010).
 Computer hackers hack in to a military computer program for drones to watch a battle.
 They accidentally witness a terrorist takeover of the drones and are the only ones able to help.

 Drug and Drop, vol. 1.
 By CLAMP.
-Illus by author.
+Illus by the author.
 Dark Horse Manga, paper, $10.99, (9781616555955).
 Kazahaya awakens from a disturbing dream of the sister he had to part from, Kei--covered in blood and clutching him close to her.

 Exquisite Corpse.
 By Penelope Bagieu.
-Illus by author.
+Illus by the author.
 First Second, hardcover, $19.99, (9781626720824).
 When Zoe stumbles into Thomas Rocher’s apartment – and into his life – she has no idea that he is a famous author who has faked his own death or that she has uncovered the literary scandal of the century.

 Haunted.
 By Scott Chitwood.
-Illus. by Danny Luckert and Ivan Plascencia.
+Illus by Danny Luckert and Ivan Plascencia.
 Red 5 Comics, paper, $9.95, (9780986898594).
 Sarah was a child when The Haunted invaded and now she joins a group of strangers to try to end their reign on earth.